Advocating for Aboriginal, Torres Strait Islander and Māori health

 The Health Equity Projects Fund (HEPF) is a funding stream that supports the college’s work to improve the health and wellbeing of our community.
 It's a competitive grant process open to all ANZCA fellows, for projects that support the aims and activities of the Global Development Committee, Indigenous Health Committee, and projects that support other health equity priorities of the college.

-The 2024 Health Equity Projects Fund applications have closed.
+The 2025 Health Equity Projects Fund applications are now closed.

 Acknowledging Traditional Custodians and Tangata Whenua